MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/bluemix/mobilefirst-server-using-scripts-lbp/troubleshooting/index.md

 To help expedite the troubleshooting process, gather the following information:

-* The version of IBM MobileFirst Platform Foundation that you are using (must be V8.0.0 or later) and any interim fixes that were applied.
+* The version of IBM MobileFirst Foundation that you are using (must be V8.0.0 or later) and any interim fixes that were applied.
 * The Liberty for Java runtime size selected.
 For example, 2GB.
 * The Bluemix® dashDB database plan type.
 For example, EnterpriseTransactional 2.8.500.
 * The mfpconsole route